 There is no likely impact on equality of opportunity on the basis of religious belief arising from this policy.

 What is the level of impact?
-Minor/Major/None (delete as appropriate)
+None

 Details of the likely policy impacts on Political Opinion:

 There is no likely impact on equality of opportunity on the basis of political opinion arising from this policy.